-You can, but it isn't your best option.
-Your 401(k) plan should be dedicated primarily to your retirement.
+Yes, but it isn't the best option.
+A 401(k) plan should be dedicated primarily to retirement.

-There are two primary drawbacks to using your 401(k) for college funding.
-First, if you withdraw funds from your 401(k) before you are 59½, you may owe a 10 percent premature distribution penalty on the withdrawal.
-This penalty is in addition to income taxes you will owe on the withdrawal.
-Second, frequent dips into your 401(k) reduce the amount of money you ultimately have available to reap the benefits of compounding and tax deferral.
-This, in turn, reduces the overall funds for your retirement.
+There are two primary drawbacks to using a 401(k) for college funding.
+First, if funds are withdrawn from a 401(k) before age 59½, you may owe a 10 percent premature distribution penalty on the withdrawal.
+This penalty is in addition to income taxes that will be owed on the withdrawal.
+Second, frequent dips into a 401(k) reduce the amount of money you ultimately have available to reap the benefits of compounding and tax deferral.
+This, in turn, reduces the overall funds for retirement.

-If you really need to use your 401(k) to pay for college, a better option might be to borrow from it if your plan allows loans.
-Plan loans are not taxed or penalized, as long as you repay the funds within a specified time period.
-But make sure you compare the cost of borrowing college funds from your plan with other finance options.
-Although interest rates on plan loans may be favorable, the amount you can borrow is limited, and you generally must repay the loan within five years.
-In addition, some plans require you to repay the loan immediately if you leave your job.
-Your retirement earnings will also suffer as a result of removing funds from a tax-deferred investment.
+If a 401(k) is really needed to pay for college, a better option might be to borrow from it if the plan allows loans.
+Plan loans are not taxed or penalized, as long as they're repaid within a specified time period.
+But be sure to compare the cost of borrowing college funds from a plan with other finance options.
+Although interest rates on plan loans may be favorable, the amount that can be borrowed is limited, and the loan generally must be repaid within five years.
+In addition, some plans require that the load be repaid immediately if you leave your job.
+Retirement earnings will also suffer as a result of removing funds from a tax-deferred investment.

-If you want to save for college in a retirement vehicle, consider using a traditional IRA or Roth IRA instead.
-With these IRAs, you will not owe the 10 percent premature distribution penalty on withdrawals you make before age 59½, as long as the money is used to pay your child's qualified college expenses.
-If you have some time to plan your child's college fund, you might consider a Coverdell education savings account or a 529 plan established and maintained by a state or eligible educational institution.
+To save for college in a retirement vehicle, consider using a traditional IRA or Roth IRA instead.
+With these IRAs, you will not owe the 10 percent premature distribution penalty on withdrawals made before age 59½, as long as the money is used to pay a child's qualified college expenses.
+If you have some time to plan a child's college fund, consider a Coverdell education savings account or a 529 plan established and maintained by a state or eligible educational institution.
 Each of these vehicles is specifically geared to college investors and offers numerous tax advantages.

 Information provided has been prepared from sources and data we believe to be accurate, but we make no representation as to its accuracy or completeness.
 Data and information is not intended for solicitation or trading purposes.
 Please consult your tax and legal advisors regarding your individual situation.
 Neither AXA Equitable nor any of the data provided by AXA Equitable or its content providers, such as Broadridge Investor Communication Solutions, Inc., shall be liable for any errors or delays in the content, or for the actions taken in reliance therein.
 By accessing the AXA Equitable website, a user agrees to abide by the terms and conditions of the site including not redistributing the information found therein.